Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 How should I take Prograf?

 Take Prograf exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may receive an injection of Prograf shortly after your transplant.
-Prograf injection is given until you are ready to take the pill form of Prograf.
+The injection is given until you are ready to take the capsule form.

 The Prograf capsule is usually taken every 12 hours.
 Take the medicine at the same time each day.
-You may take Prograf with or without food, but take it the same way each time.
+You may take the capsule with or without food, but take it the same way each time.

 Store at room temperature away from moisture and heat.